Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Dogecoin (DOGE, Ð) began life as a joke.
-Billy Markus from Portland, Oregon, developed DOGE to be a fun currency, naming it after the Shiba Inu “doge” meme.
-Soon, it grew in value, with thousands of users and whole Internet communities designed around sharing the currency and posting memes about the coin online.
-The attention paid off, putting it among the top cryptocurrencies on the market.
+Software engineers Billy Markus and Jackson Palmer created DOGE to be a fun currency, naming it after the Shiba Inu “doge” meme.
+Eventually it grew in value, with thousands of users and whole Internet communities emerged around sharing the currency and posting memes about the coin online.
+Overtime the dedicated fanbase has helped propel Dogecoin to become one of the most recognised coins on the market – a certifiable “memecoin”.

 What is Dogecoin?

 Dogecoin is an altcoin designed to reach a much broader demographic than bitcoin.
-Additionally, Markus, the developer behind it, wanted to keep Dogecoin fresh and fun in order to distance it from the controversial past of bitcoin (for example, being widely used in online black markets like the Silk Road).
+Additionally, Markus, one of the developers behind it, wanted to keep Dogecoin fresh and fun in order to distance it from the controversial past of bitcoin (for example, being widely used in online black markets like the Silk Road).

-As of September 2017, Dogecoin has become one of the top ten coins on the market, with several online exchanges offering DOGE/BTC (bitcoin) and DOGE/LTC (Litecoin).
+As of February 2021, Dogecoin has become one of the most iconic coins on the market, thanks to memes, a cult like following, and even celebrity endorsements by self-proclaimed Former Dogecoin CEO Elon Musk.
 While many other altcoins are attempting to become something bigger than a simple currency transaction platform, Dogecoin has stuck to its roots and is now widely used on platforms such as Reddit and Twitter to tip other users for information, funny posts or whatever else is deemed tip-worthy.